 They were married in 1969 and lived in Athens.
 Becky taught 5th graders while Terry finished his law degree and enlisted in the Air Force.
 They then moved to Patrick Air Force Base, where Terry was stationed.
 They were very happy in Florida fishing every day.
 They kept their niece Cynthia every summer, where they tried to teach Cynthia to swim, fish and Becky’s favorite past time, paint.
 Becky was a very kind woman and even more talented artist.
 After the completion of Terry Barnick’s service in Florida, they moved to Adel, Georgia where she received an art degree at Valdosta State University.

 She gave birth at the age of 41 to Terry Raoul Barnick Jr. A dedicated baseball, taekwondo, theatre, and all-around amazing mom who pitched batting practice for Raoul, attended every game and performance.

 Becky’s visits back to North Georgia, after they had settled down in Adel were few.
 But they would laugh and tell stories of their childhood (Becky had a very memorable laugh), it was wonderful to see how much love her family had for each other.

 Becky requested that she be cremated and like her husband have no funeral.
 Instead, they both asked to have a party that was a celebration of their lives.
 Raoul and Lauren will be hosting a party celebrating both of their wonderful lives and love for each other on December 7, 2019 from 6:30 to 11:30 p.m. at the residence.
 Their ashes will also be mixed together, so they may never be apart.

-To send flowers to Becky's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Becky Barnick, please visit our floral store.